ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 player gains the Bone Head trait.

-4 *Massively 0bese:* The player expands in size until they are a hulking mass of fleesh.
+4 *Massively 0bese:* The player expands in size until they are a hulking mass of flesh.
 The player's MA is reduced by 1, to a minimum

 of 1, and their AV is improved by 1, to a maximum of 11+.

-5 *Leprous Flesh:* Skin and fleesh hang from the player in sickening folds.
+5 *Leprous Flesh:* Skin and flesh hang from the player in sickening folds.
 The player gains

 the Foul Appearance skill.